codemaker4/smDataSearcher/README.txt

    #   The getMake and getUse commands   #
 getMake gets all the recipes that make a certain item, and getUse gets all the recipes that use a given item.
 The item is always specified with a uuid for these commands, so title searching does NOT work here.
+Though the getMake command does have * search implemented, so just like with the info command, you can simply time * instead of an uuid to export all craftingrecipes into a single JSON file named result.json.